Texas Central Railway

-Texas Central or Texas Central Partners, LLC, is a private railroad company that is proposing a high-speed rail line between Dallas/Fort Worth and Houston.
+Texas Central or Texas Central Partners, LLC, is a private company that is proposing to build a high-speed rail line between Dallas/Fort Worth and Houston.
 It plans to use technology based on that used by the Central Japan Railway Company and trains based on the N700S Series Shinkansen.
-The company has indicated that the journey time would be less than 90 minutes, with service beginning as early as 2026.

-Company
+The proposed route would take 90 minutes.

+On April 11, 2024, the governments of the United States and Japan signaled support for the project after their leaders met in Washington.
+Amtrak took over planning of the project from Texas Central, with estimates that the project would cost more than $30 billion and if successful could start service in the early 2030s.
+With the withdrawal of a federal grant, Amtrak ended their involvement in the project in April 2025.

+Management history

 Lone Star High-Speed Rail LLC was founded in 2009, changing its name to Texas Central Railway in 2012.
 Texas Central Partners, LLC (TCP), was founded on September 24, 2013, as the company to build and operate the service, with the rail line itself owned by the separate Texas Central Railway (TCR).
 Texas Central Partners is working with the Federal Railroad Administration (FRA) and TxDOT to develop the Environmental Impact Statement required by NEPA.
 In July 2015 the company announced that it had secured $75 million of private funding to allow the project to move forward from feasibility studies to development planning.

 On June 11, 2022, CEO Carlos Aguilar stepped down after leading Texas Central since December 2016.
-As of Aguilar's resignation, the company lacks any top management.
+Since 2022, Michael Bui acts as CEO.

+In 2023, Amtrak began working with the company to revive the project, including submitting applications to federal programs for grant funds.
+In April 2024, Amtrak took over planning of the project from Texas Central.
+At that time Amtrak estimated the project would cost more than $30 billion, and if successful it could start service in the early 2030s.
+Amtrak was putting together a public and private funding package to finance the project, according to Andy Byford, Amtrak's Vice President of High-Speed Rail Development.
+In August 2024, Amtrak was awarded a $64 million federal grant to continue planning the rail line, from the Infrastructure Investment and Jobs Act.
+In January 2025, John Kleinheinz became the lead investor when Kleinheinz Capital Partners bought out the Japanese investors.
+The Amtrak grant was revoked by the second Trump administration in April 2025.